 To form the stem wrap floral apply tape individually around three of the floral wires.
 Place the three covered floral wires together and wrap with floral tape once again to form a thick stem.

 Add a little bit of hot glue onto the top of the stem to secure it to the flower petal template.
 Make sure you are using the flower template that has the short end and attach the stem with glue to the short portion of the template.Continue to 4 of 11 below.

 04 of 11

-Glue the Paper Flower Mum to a Stem
+Glue the Paper Spider Mum Flower to the Stem

 Wrap the flower petal template around the stem (as in the photo above) and secure with a bit of hot glue.Continue to 5 of 11 below.

 05 of 11

-Wrap the Second Layer of Petals Around the Stem
+Wrap the Second Layer of Paper Spider Mum Petals Around the Stem

 Take the second flower template ( the one that has all long petals) and attach to the flower with a bit of hot glue as in the photo above.
 Wrap the petals around the stem.Continue to 6 of 11 below.